-Director Charles Wilkinson’s film explores the breathtaking beautiful archipelago off BC’s northwest coast – home to a dedicated community uniting to protect land and sea for the next generation.
+Explores the breathtaking beautiful archipelago off BC’s northwest coast – home to a dedicated community uniting to protect land and sea for the next generation.

 Follow a Vancouver couple as they decide to eat only rescued food for six months.
 What they find is shocking; truckloads of perfectly edible food destined for the landfill.

 Filmed over a full year at the Hope Centre in North Vancouver, follow the patients and health care providers as they work together on a bold, radically human approach to mental health.

 Metis/Dene filmmaker Marie Clements navigates the cultural complexities stemming from American photographer Edward Curtis’ work “The North American Indian” and “In the Land of the Head Hunters”.